adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - `. = 0x00000000;` sets the current address for `.text`.
 - Then, `. = 0x10000000;` moves the address for `.data`.
 - This matches common embedded memory layouts: code in flash, data in RAM.
+- Without a custom linker script, your code/data may not match your hardware’s memory map, resulting in runtime errors.

 ---